pbrimble/econometrics/README.md

-# machine-learning
+# econometrics
-Various code with applications to econometrics.
+various code with applications to econometrics.